What is De Quervain’s Tendinitis (a.k.a Mommy Thumb)?

 In severe or chronic cases, surgery by a hand specialist may be recommended to relieve the constriction on the tendons and allow the inflammation to resolve.
 This surgery is minimally invasive and generally allows for a quick recovery.

 During surgery the tendons and the tunnel are located and an incision is made to split the top of the tunnel which allows the tunnel to open up.
 The open tunnel creates more space for the tendons to move and relieves the inflammation.
-The open eventually heals closed but becomes larger than it was prior to surgery.
+The opening eventually heals closed but becomes larger than it was prior to surgery.

-After surgery tenderness is common around the site of the incision.
 Physical therapy, range-of-motion exercises, and strengthening exercises may be recommended to aid in recovery.

 De Quervain’s Tendinitis rarely goes away on its own but early recognition and treatment are beneficial.